tlk999/tingbot.com/_posts/2016-09-19-020 - Unboxing Tingbot (Please Read!).md

 ---
 layout: post
-title: "Unboxing Tingbot (Please Read!)"
+title: Unboxing Tingbot (Please Read!)
-date: 2016-09-19 11:00:00
+date: 2016-09-19T11:00:00.000Z
 author: Ken
 image: /images/blog/020.jpg
+description: >-
-description: Your Tingbots should have started to arrive (yay!) so here is a quick update of things that we thought we should highlight for those unboxing their bots.
+  Your Tingbots should have started to arrive (yay!) so here is a quick update of things that we thought we should highlight for those unboxing their bots.
+published: true
 ---

 Hey guys!